wildcardcorp/castle.documentation/working-with-content/introduction/user-accounts-and-roles.rst

 -  can add content anywhere and has the power to change anything
 -  can publish any content

-When you get your new account on a Plone web site, you should be given information indicating where you have the right to add content, after you have logged in.
+When you get your new account on a Castle web site, you should be given information indicating where you have the right to add content, after you have logged in.

 After logging in, if you go to a folder where you have rights, you'll see the toolbar contain the appropriate options for *contents*, *view*, *edit* and *sharing* plus even more, depending on the role you have.